 The built‑in PinPoint™ proximity detection beacon enhances the intelligence and personalization of a Crestron system by enabling a smartphone or tablet device to always know what room it is in.
 It works with the Crestron App or Crestron PinPoint App, using Bluetooth® technology to determine when the mobile device is in or near the same room as the beacon, and signals the mobile app to automatically display the appropriate controls and information for the room.2,10

-Using its built‑in web browser, the TSW‑760 provides access to online program guides and other web-based services at the touch of a button, allowing for touch screen control of DVRs and other devices without having to pick up a separate tablet or smartphone.1
+Using its built‑in web browser, the TSW‑760 provides access to online program guides and other web-based services at the touch of a button, allowing for touch screen control of DVRs and other devices without having to use a smart device1

 Typing in passwords, URLs, and text searches is facilitated using the onscreen multilanguage keyboard.